-RECIRCULATED DRAFT EIR (RDEIR)
+Draft EIR (DEIR)

-The County of Monterey prepared and distributed a DEIR for the proposed project in October 2008.
+The Draft Environmental Impact Report (DEIR) for the proposed project was prepared and circulated in October 2008, which evaluated the potential for impacts to land use, geology and soils, biology, cultural resources, transportation and circulation, air quality, noise, groundwater resources and hydrogeology, surface hydrology and water quality, aesthetics and visual sensitivity, and public services and utilities.
 Upon completion of the DEIR, the County filed a Notice of Completion (NOC) with the State Office of Planning and Research, in accordance with Section 155085 of the CEQA Guidelines.
-This began a 45-day public review period (Public resources Code, Section 21161) for the DEIR, which ended on December 5, 2008.
+This began a 45-day public review period (Public Resources Code, Section 21161) for the DEIR, which ended on December 5, 2008.
 Following the end of the public review period for the DEIR, the County of Monterey determined that significant new information existed and decided to address traffic issues raised during the public review period by recirculating relevant portions of the DEIR pursuant to Section 15088.5 of the CEQA Guidelines.